Click to watch the Teaser Film of TGSD

 The Turkish Clothing Manufacturers’ Association

-Under the leadership of Hadi Karasu, who was elected president of the board of directors of the Association for the 22nd term at the General Assembly held on January 15, 2019, and 24 board members who are successful entrepreneurs in their fields, the TGSD represents the Turkish clothing industry before the government and bureaucracy, and at international institutions in line with its vision and mission.
+- Under the leadership of Ramazan Kaya and Sanem Dikmen, who were elected president of the board of directors of the Association for the 23rd term at the General Assembly held on April 1st, 2019, and 24 board members who are successful entrepreneurs in their fields, the TGSD represents the Turkish clothing industry before the government and bureaucracy, and at international institutions in line with its vision and mission.